-All students who receive a federal loan are required to complete an in-person and online session known as "exit counseling" when they graduate, leave school, or drop below half-time enrollment.
+All students who receive a federal loan are required to complete an in-person and/or online session known as "exit counseling" when they graduate, leave school, or drop below half-time enrollment.
 This counseling is designed to give students information about repaying their loans and help them understand their rights and responsibilities as a borrower.

 If you are leaving school after receiving a federal loan, you will receive an email with a link to the website where you can complete the online counseling session.
 You can also find a link to the exit-counseling site at studentloans.gov.
 You will have 30 days to complete the online session.
 If you don’t, the college may place a hold on your student records, including transcripts.

 If you are a student or parent borrower, Lake Tahoe Community College is required to submit information about your loan to the National Student Loan Data System.
 This information will be available to guaranty agencies, lenders, and other institutions that qualify as authorized users of the data system.

 Direct Loan Cancellation

 Once you have been paid a Federal Direct Student Loan, it can be cancelled and returned through the LTCC Financial Aid Office up until the year closes.
 The last day to request a loan cancellation of each academic year is June 15th (also the deadline for all annual financial aid documents to be submitted).
 All you need to do is:

 1. Email email@example.com from your LTCC email and say that you want to cancel your Federal Direct Student Loan.
 Provide a numerical dollar amount that you would like to return in the body of your email, and please include your LTCC Student ID number.

 2. Make a payment for the amount that you would like to cancel.
 You may pay in-person at the LTCC Fiscal Services Office, or send a check or money order for the dollar amount you would like to return to: